victoriacheng15/victoriacheng15.vercel.app/src/content/post/regular-expression-letter-edition.md

 - If you want to find both lower and upper cases, the pattern is `/\w/g`
 - If you want to find all non-letters, the pattern is `/\W/g`

-When you only focus on one type at a time, it is not so overwhelmed.
+When you only focus on one type at a time, it is not so overwhelming.
 So I am slowly learning about it little by little over time.
 In the end, it is not bad after all.
 And it can be really powerful and useful once you get it.

 ## Codewars problems:

 ### First problem

-Write a function that takes a single string (word) as argument.
+Write a function that takes a single string (word) as an argument.
 The function must return an ordered list containing the indexes of all capital letters in the string.

 Example: